In direct dialogue – The most frequently asked questions from Amazon sellers

 Kunden und Partnerfragen sind bei SELLERLOGIC gerne gesehen

-In the past months, we have gained valuable insights from conversations with customers and partners at many events.
-Whether at our booth at OMR with a relaxed glass of beer or in the discussion rounds following our speaker appearance at the Amazon Seller Day in Berlin – face-to-face remains more inspiring than over the phone or in a video call.
+In the past months, we have been able to draw valuable insights from conversations with customers and partners at many events.
+Whether at our booth at OMR with a relaxed glass of beer or in the discussion rounds following our speaker appearance at the Amazon Seller Day in Berlin – face-to-face remains more inspiring than on the phone or in a video call.
 We also remember with gratitude the webinars we were able to hold together with our partners.
 These not only provided valuable insights but also plenty of food for thought for the future.

 Exactly these thoughts will be addressed and discussed in this blog post.